ROCm/Tensile/docs/src/conceptual/benchmarking.rst

 After determining the fastest parameters for all the forked solution permutations, you can choose to reduce the number of winning solutions.
 When a parameter is listed in the ``JoinParameters`` section, each retained winning solution assumes a different value for that parameter.
 Listing more parameters in ``JoinParameters`` leads to retention of more winners while having a ``JoinParameters`` section with no listed parameters leads to only one fastest solution.

 In the preceding config.yaml sample file, A join is performed over the ``MacroTile`` (work-group x thread-tile).
 After forking tiles, nine solutions were retained.
-After joining ``MacroTile``, only six solutions are retained: 16x256, 32x128, 64x64, 128x32 and 256x16.
+After joining ``MacroTile``, only five solutions are retained: 16x256, 32x128, 64x64, 128x32 and 256x16.
 The solutions are retained on the basis of their performance during the last ``BenchmarkForkParameters`` benchmark.
 In case of no solution being retained during the last benchmark, ``JoinParameters`` conducts a benchmark of all solution candidates to choose the fastest.

 5. Benchmark join parameters
 -----------------------------